badjelix/single-machine-scheduling/csp/README.md

-# Single Machine Scheduling - Project 2 (FIXME)
+# Single Machine Scheduling - Project 3

-For the 2nd ALC project we developed a software tool for solving the Single Machine Scheduling (JFS) problem using SMT.
-The solver we used was [Z3-Solver](https://z3prover.github.io/).
+For the 3nd ALC project we developed a software tool for solving the Single Machine Scheduling (JFS) problem using CSP.
+We used Minizinc to model the constraints and ran the default solver (Gecode 6.3.0).

 ## Implementation